 Modern eLearning that we see today has gone through tremendous transformation.
-From my simple animated presentations put on CDs and sold along with a printed workbook for practice to simulated immersive learning environments involving role-play and tracking of learner behavior, modern eLearning design is a completely different ball-game altogether.
+From simple animated presentations put on CDs and sold along with a printed workbook for practice to simulated immersive learning environments involving role-play and tracking of learner behavior, modern eLearning design is a completely different ball-game altogether.
 In our series of blogs on learning technologies and design, we shall look at the learning standard or framework known as xAPI and study its impact on the design and delivery of digital learning solutions at the modern workplace.
 The blog will also offer a quick refresher on the two older learning standards AICC and SCORM.

 A Quick Introduction to Learning Standards

 When one looks at eLearning standards or frameworks there are three different standards to consider.
 These are:

 AICC is a set of standards created by the Aviation Industry Computer-Based Training Committee.
 The committee formed in 1988 to standardize the training solutions created for airline workers.
 The committee disbanded in 2014 and there will be no further updates to the AICC standards.
 Old-timers in the eLearning industry feel that AICC is simple and secure and still aim to create eLearning content that is compliant with the AICC standards.
 The AICC Document Archive available on GitHub offers a wealth of information on AICC and how it can be used to deploy eLearning content.

 SCORM stands for Sharable Content Object Reference Model.
 This standard was developed by the Advanced Distributed Learning Initiative as an alternative to AICC.
 AICC primarily focused on learning solutions packaged onto floppy disks and CDs.
 The growth of the Internet as a reliable medium completely changed the way eLearning solutions were offered and SCORM was standardized to meet the compliance aspects rising out of using the Internet as a medium to deliver eLearning.
 SCORM 1.2 is the most widely used standard.